 The safety of the children is our priority.
 Please be considerate and please demand your drivers to behave properly.
-Student Parent Handbook for Secondary

 Admission Policy

 The school has an admission policy which gives clear guidelines for student admission.
 Student placements are made primarily on age as at November 1.